Employment Assistance Program

 Tuition and Fee Exemption for the Child(ren) of a Disabled Veteran

 The biological or legally adopted child(ren) of eligible disabled Indiana veterans may be eligible for Tuition and Fee Exemption at any state-supported post-secondary school or university in the State of Indiana.
 All students must submit a copy of their birth certificate or adoption papers with their application.
 Applications submitted without the appropriate documentation will be returned to the student.
 The child must have been legally adopted.
-Age restriction for adoption may apply depending when the veteran initially entered the military.
+Age restriction for adoption may apply depending on when the veteran initially entered the military.

-The veteran must have served on active duty in the U.S. Armed Forces during a period of wartime, or performed duty equally hazardous that was recognized by the award of a service, campaign or expeditionary medal of the United States (the military discharge must reflect that medal)
+The veteran must have served on active duty in the U.S. Armed Forces during a period of wartime, or performed duty equally hazardous that was recognized by the award of service, campaign or expeditionary medal of the United States (the military discharge must reflect that medal)

-Along with the application you MUST send a copy of the student’s birth certificate OR adoption paperwork.
-Additionally, we need the veteran’s DD Form 214 (Discharge) AND the award letter issued by the United States Department of Veterans Affairs to verify the service connected disability rating and all other eligibility requirements.
+Along with the application, you MUST send a copy of the student’s birth certificate OR adoption paperwork.
+Additionally, we need the veteran’s DD Form 214 (Discharge) AND the award letter issued by the United States Department of Veterans Affairs to verify the service-connected disability rating and all other eligibility requirements.

 Tuition and Fee Exemption for Purple Heart Recipients

-A person who entered active duty from a permanent home address in Indiana, received the Purple Heart Medal and received an honorable discharge, is eligible to pay the resident tuition rate at a state supported college or university and, if otherwise possesses the requisite academic qualifications, is entitled to Tuition and Fee Exemption for 124 semester credit hours.
+A person who entered active duty from a permanent home address in Indiana, received the Purple Heart Medal and received an honorable discharge, is eligible to pay the resident tuition rate at a state-supported college or university and, if otherwise possesses the requisite academic qualifications, is entitled to Tuition and Fee Exemption for 124 semester credit hours.
 If the student receives financial aid through any other source, the remission of fees is adjusted accordingly.

 Applications are located on our “Forms” page.